 Is raising money from non accredited investors worth it?

-In short, no. While Rule 506(b) lets you bring on up to 35 non accredited investors without making public financial disclosures, most startups find doing so isn’t worth their time.
+In short, no. While Rule 506(b) lets you bring on up to 35 non accredited investors without making public financial disclosures, most startups find doing so isn’t worth their time, especially for smaller angel investments.

 There are few good reasons why.